FridaRamirezs/FridaRamirezs/README.md

 ### Hi, this is my information 👋

-I am a TI engineer, my goal is to continue learning how things work, curiosity is always welcome when one has the interest to know them. 📌
+My goal is to continue learning how things work, curiosity is always welcome when one has the interest to know them. 📌

 - 🖥️ I am TI Analyst.
 - 🎓 I studied at the Tecnológico Nacional de México Campus Occidente del Estado de Hidalgo.